TheDragonary/dotfiles/README.md

 - Fonts

 ## Using the install script
-Using the script "install.sh" will automatically do all of the below for you + installs all of the apps and packages that I use.
-Feel free to edit it for yourself to select which things you want to install or not.
+Using the script "install.sh" will automatically do all of the below for you.
+This script is mainly for my personal use since it installs all of the apps and packages that I use but feel free to edit it for yourself to select which things you want to install or not.
 ```
 wget https://raw.githubusercontent.com/TheDragonary/dotfiles/master/install.sh
 chmod +x install.sh